Tom-Nagy/walking-around/README.md

 ### Aknowledgements :

-All the Code Institute team.
-"Teacher", Lecturers and Tutors.
+Special thanks to all the Code Institute team ("Teacher", Lecturers and Tutors) that are making me more knowledgeable and are making this happen.

-The [Slack](code-institute-room.slack.com) community and all the members for their help and support.
+Hudge thank you to the [Slack](code-institute-room.slack.com) community, its all the members and all the leads and tutors for their help and support.

-My mentor Allen Thomas Varghese for guiding me through this project.
+Thanks to my mentor Allen Thomas Varghese for guiding me through this project.